Agent skill for swarm-issue - invoke with $agent-swarm-issue

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is critically deficient across all dimensions.
-It provides only a name and invocation command without explaining what the skill does, what actions it performs, or when it should be used.
-Claude would have no basis for selecting this skill appropriately from a pool of available skills.
+This is an extremely weak description that provides essentially no useful information about the skill's purpose, capabilities, or when it should be used.
+It reads as a placeholder or auto-generated stub rather than a functional description.
+Claude would have no basis for selecting this skill appropriately from a list of available skills.

 Suggestions